You are currently viewing Duke University Aquatics

 Duke University Aquatics

-There is a lot more to consider when maintaining these collosal giants of competition and wellness than one might think.
-Pool Operators face a myriad of challenges above and beyond balancing the mega gallonage at a body of water whose role serves as recreational, fitness, and sports venue.
+There is a lot more to consider when maintaining these colossal giants of competition and wellness than one might think.
+Pool Operators face a myriad of challenges beyond balancing the mega-gallonage at a body of water that serves as a recreational, fitness, and sports venue.
 Duke University’s Director of Aquatics, Abi Schaefer, joins us to discuss some of the intricacies of operating a collegiate swimming pool.
 Here is what Abi had to say:

 Abi Schaefer